lcallot/lcallot.github.io/research.md

 - Dynamic panels with multiple ordinal dimensions.
 - Country level effects of Monetary policy and prices dynamics in the Euro-zone, with Anders B. Kock.
-- Infernce in models with parsimoniously time-varying parameters.
+- Inference in models with parsimoniously time-varying parameters.